-The SITC Sparkathon – Emerging Leaders, Igniting Innovation is an exciting opportunity for early career professionals seeking to advance their career and the cancer immunotherapy field as a whole.
+The SITC Sparkathon – Emerging Leaders, Igniting Innovation is an exciting opportunity for 29 early career scientists seeking to advance their career and the cancer immunotherapy field in 2017-18.

 The emerging leaders will develop project proposals with guidance from renowned business experts over the two-day period.
 A panel of judges will award the most promising project(s) $175,000, which the participants will use to implement the project(s) during the following 12-18 months, culminating in a presentation at the society’s 33rd Annual Meeting, Nov.
 9 – 11, 2018.

 Projects must be collaborative by design throughout implementation.
 Sample projects may include high-risk (non-preliminary data) projects, methods exchange, whitepapers, business plans, educational and media tools.
 The 29 participants will emerge as a unique cohort, a dynamic network of young cancer immunotherapy professionals formed to further individual professional development and foster collaborations across institutions and work settings.

 The retreat will be Aug.
 28-29, 2017 in Chicago.

 Following the retreat, the cohort will formulate a detailed execution plan including budgets and timelines.
 The group will be provided with resources of up to $175,000 for project(s) development and implementation.
 An online communication and project management platform will be provided to further the development of plans on an ongoing basis and foster continued relationship development among the group.
 The collaborative interface platform will bring like-minded people together in a secure community designed to enable relevant and purposeful interactions, ignite knowledge sharing, drive content creation and improve performance.